25,400 total views, 0 views today

 It has also been said that around 85% of people today have an unhealthy “sense of Self” to some degree due to mental, social, physical, emotional, domestic and spiritual reasons.

-It can also be seen as a damaged/wounded/scarred ego (Self).
-This is because Self and ego mean the same thing.
+It can also be seen as a damaged/wounded/scarred ego (self).
+This is because self (with a small “s”) and ego mean the same thing.

 With that said, we would like to ask you to take this simple assessment (test) and submit your score in the survey box below.
 And don’t worry, it is completely anonymous—no-one will know who you are.